 Don’t assume you’re too old for a knee replacement.
 If you’re in good health and want to stay active, you might still be a good candidate for a knee replacement, regardless of your age.

 Here’s what to know about your knee replacement options

 The pain you’re feeling is likely caused by osteoarthritis, rheumatoid arthritis, post-traumatic arthritis or a knee injury.
 These conditions all cause damage to your knee.
 Depending on which part of your knee is damaged, you may need a partial or total knee replacement.

 - Partial knee replacement might be an option if only one of the knee’s three surfaces (inside, outside or behind the kneecap) is damaged.

 - Total knee replacement, also called knee arthroplasty, might be the better choice if there is damage to more than one knee surface.

-In either case, surgeons remove the damaged bone and tissue and replace it with a plastic and metal prosthetic joint.
+In either case, surgeons remove the damaged bone and tissue and replace it with a metal and plastic prosthetic joint.
 “You and your surgeon can decide together which option is best, based on your physical exam and X-rays,” Dr. Albracht said.

 What is the recovery process typically like?